 If you’re interested in throwing harder from the field (I specialized in teach softball players how to throw harder overhand) download my free eBook.

-I also now just released a new, more inexpensive version that is perfect for coaches to implement immediately.
-Check it out!
+I also now just released a new course that is perfect for coaches to implement immediately.
+Check it out below!

 Good luck this season! – Dan